replit/replit-py/README.md

 - A fully-featured database client for [Replit DB](https://docs.replit.com/category/databases).
 - Tools and utilities for Flask Web Development, including an interface to Replit's User Authetication service
 - Replit user profile metadata retrieval (more coming here!).
-- A simple audio library that can play tones and audio files!

 ### Open Source License